GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/03.821-830/10.The-Larger-Prayer/docs.md

 ---
+title: |
-title: 830.
-The Larger Prayer
+    830. The Larger Prayer - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 830.
+The Larger Prayer.
+At first I prayed for light: Could I but see the way, How gladly, swiftly would I walk To everlasting day!
+    keywords:  |
-    keywords: Christ in Song, The Larger Prayer, At first I prayed for light,
+        Christ in Song, adventhymnals, advent hymnals, The Larger Prayer, At first I prayed for light.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 830. THE LARGER PRAYER
+####  Christ in Song,

 ```txt
 1.